veritise/veritise-node/docs/start.md

       line (--noPassword).

   --pullImages
-      It pulls the utility images from DockerHub when running the configuration.
+      It pulls the images from DockerHub when running the configuration.
 It only affects alpha/dev docker images.

   --report
       It generates reStructuredText (.rst) reports describing the configuration of each node.